Useurmind/ModuleInject/Doc.ModuleInject/unit_testing.md

 How you introduce the mock into the tested module can vary depending on the use case.

  - If the mocked module comes from a registry, you can set one in the test that contains the mocked module.
- - If the mocked module comes from a (C#-)public property you can set that property in the test.
-   (ModuleInject will not Resolve component properties that are already set)
  - Else you have to provide some means to inject it in the tests.

 Example code for introduction via a registry: